monero-project/monero-site/resources/research-lab/index.md

-                                    allowing for this attack, describes the solution initially put forth by Rafal Freeman from Tigusoft.pl and subsequently by the CryptoNote team, describes the current fix in the Monero code base, and elaborates upon exactly what the offending blcok did to the network.
+                                    allowing for this attack, describes the solution initially put forth by Rafal Freeman from Tigusoft.pl and subsequently by the CryptoNote team, describes the current fix in the Monero code base, and elaborates upon exactly what the offending block did to the network.
 This research bulletin has not undergone peer review, and reflects only the results of internal investigation.<br>
                                     <br>
                                     <a target="_blank" href="https://lab.getmonero.org/pubs/MRL-0002.pdf">Read Paper</a></p>